redhat-developer/app-services-cli/CONTRIBUTING.md

 ## Internationalization

-All text strings are placed in `./pkg/localizer/assets` directory.
+All text strings are placed in `./pkg/localize/locales` directory.

 ## Documentation

+The main CLI documentation source files are stored in the `./pkg/localize/locales/en/cmd/` directory.

-The main CLI documentation can be found in the `./docs` folder.
+The CLI documentation output is generated in the `./docs` directory.

 ### Generating documentation